-Provision for doubtful accounts recognized in 2017 amounted to \$\mathbb{P}7.7\$ million (see Note 24).
+Provision for doubtful accounts recognized in 2017 amounted to ₽7.7 million (see Note 24).

 Determination of Impairment of AFS Financial Assets (Prior to January 1, 2018 - Prior to Adoption of PFRS 9).
 The Company determines that AFS financial assets are impaired when there has been a significant or prolonged decline in the fair value below its cost or where other objective evidence of impairment exists.
 The Company determines that a decline in fair value of greater than 20% of cost is considered to be a significant decline and a decline for a period of more than 12 months is considered to be a prolonged decline.
 This determination of what is significant or prolonged requires judgment.
 In making this judgment, the Company evaluates, among other factors, the normal volatility in share price for quoted equities.
-In addition, AFS financial assets are considered impaired when management believes that future cash flows generated from the investment is expected to decline significantly.
+In addition, AFS financial assets are considered to decline significantly.
 The Company's management makes significant estimates and assumptions on the future cash flows expected and the appropriate discount rate to determine if impairment exists.
 Impairment may also be appropriate when there is evidence of deterioration in the financial health of the investee, industry and sector performance.